Water Chemistry Water Chemistry — Do Pools Need Chlorine? Essential Pool Sanitizer Guide

 Why Pools Need Sanitizers

 Pool water without sanitizer quickly becomes dangerous.
-Bacteria like E. coli and Pseudomonas can multiply rapidly in warm water, causing serious infections including UTIs, skin rashes, and respiratory issues.
+In unsanitized water, bacteria like E. coli and Pseudomonas build up and can cause stomach upset, skin rashes, or ear and eye irritation.
 Viruses such as norovirus and hepatitis can survive for days in untreated water.
 Additionally, algae will bloom within 2-3 days, turning your crystal-clear pool into a green swamp.

-The CDC reports that recreational water illnesses (RWIs) affect thousands of swimmers annually, with most cases traced to improperly sanitized pools.
+The CDC reports that recreational water illnesses (RWIs) affect thousands of swimmers annually, many tied to inadequate sanitation, though some pathogens like Cryptosporidium resist chlorine even in well-maintained pools.
 This makes sanitization not just recommended—it's essential for public health and safety.

 Chlorine: The Gold Standard